 Coming from homes ridden with poverty, violence and abuse in the darkest of slums in the nation’s capital, Sonal Kapoor believed that art and colours could help these young girls heal and went on to found Protsahan, a social enterprise that uses creative education and art innovation to empower street children and young adolescent girls in 2010.

 It all started when the 24-year-old Sonal was shooting a film for a corporate.
 She came across a pregnant woman who had six daughters and was expecting her seventh child.
 As the conversation continued, Sonal heard this woman utter words that would change the trajectory of her own life.

 The woman was living in poverty and obviously struggling to take care of her children.
-So unfortunate was their condition that she was already planning on sending one of her daughters, 8-year-old Julie, to a brothel to bring in money that would, in turn, feed the rest of the family.
+So unfortunate was their condition that she was already planning on sending one of her daughters, an 8-year-old, to a brothel to bring in money that would, in turn, feed the rest of the family.

 With the goal of empowering every at-risk adolescent girl with creative education and entrepreneurial skills training so that she can break the extreme cycle of poverty and abuse, Protsahan achieves this with the help of the ‘5-pillars of creativity model’, which includes design, art, digital stories, photography, technology and cinema.

 Today, Protsahan, which has been lauded with several awards and recognitions, is growing one child at a time with numerous projects and campaigns that are transforming lives.

 Kansaharia is a village located about 100 km away from Varanasi, where quality education for children was an unaffordable, distant dream.
 But when 32-year-old Surya Sen Singh decided to do something to resolve this disparity for children in his hometown, one could say things finally began to look up for them.